vidhya03/my-useful-commands/content/posts/automating-efficiency-and-saving-time/index.en.md

 ## The Impact of Automation:
 By implementing this automation, the development team experienced a significant reduction in the time and effort required for version changes.
 Previously, manually updating the version in each repository could take up to an hour per release.
 With the automated solution, the entire process was streamlined, saving them valuable time that could be better utilized for more critical tasks.
-Furthermore, the script served as a scalable solution, capable of accommodating additional repositories or adapting to changing project requirements.
+Furthermore, the script served as a `scalable solution`, capable of accommodating additional repositories or adapting to changing project requirements.

 ## Embracing the Philosophy of "Addition by Subtraction":